milkcoke/milkcoke.github.io/_posts/2022-08-17-indexing_sql_query_planner.md

 ### What's buffers shared 'hit' and 'read'?

-PostgreSQL internally use OS cache. \
+sql internally use OS cache. \
 You can check the cache size on the `shared_buffers` (default: 128MB)

 #### Shared Hit